MicrosoftDocs/dynamics-365-unified-operations-public/dev-itpro/deployment/cloud-deployment-overview.md

 - Evaluate
 - Develop customizations, if needed
-- Deploy and test customizations and partner solutions in a small sandbox
+- Install and test customizations and partner solutions on a tier-1 sandbox (Development or test environment)
-- Test customizations and partner solutions in a production sandbox
+- Test customizations and partner solutions on a tier-2 sandbox environment
-- Deploy to a live environment with high availability
+- Deploy customizations to a production environment with high availability

 At some phases of a project, you may have all of the environments live at once.
 For more information, about the default licenses and tiers that are available, see the [Dynamics 365 Licensing Guide](http://download.microsoft.com/documents/en-us/dynamics/pricing/Dynamics_365_Enterprise_edition_Licensing_Guide.pdf).

 You may hear the terms, Customer, Partner, and Microsoft subscriptions.
 A *customer or partner subscription* means that the customer or partner brings their own Azure subscription and deploys Dynamics 365 for Finance and Operations environments to it, for evaluation and development purposes only.
 The customer or partner pays for the resources deployed to their Azure subscription based on the Azure price list.
 A *Microsoft subscription* means that the customer purchases Dynamics 365 for Finance and Operations licenses which will then allow them to deploy environments to an Azure subscription which is managed by Microsoft, therefore, the customer has no separate Azure billing.
 Three environments are included by default and more can be purchased as add-ons:

-- One Tier-1 sandbox which is a one-box - customers can choose to deploy it as either a demonstration or a dev/build environment.
-This environment is managed by the customer.
+- One Tier-1 sandbox which is a development or build environment.
-- One Tier-2 highly-available (HA) sandbox.
-This environment is managed by the customer or partner, until the customer is live in production.
-After going live in production, Microsoft DSE may be required to perform some tasks, such as helping move production data into the sandbox environment.
+- One Tier-2 sandbox (multi-box environment) for user acceptance testing (UAT).
-- One HA production deployment.
+- One production environment with High Availability (HA).
 This environment is managed and operated by Microsoft.

 For information about licensing and what is included in Microsoft Dynamics 365, see the [Microsoft Dynamics 365 Enterprise edition licensing guide](http://download.microsoft.com/documents/en-us/dynamics/pricing/Dynamics_365_Enterprise_edition_Licensing_Guide.pdf).